alexgorin/txcaching/README.md

 Of course, the caching itself is just a part of the task - we also need to change or remove the cached data when our data storage is changed.
 But with txcaching it will be very easy as well.
 The library provides module `keyregistry` to help you work with cached data.

 Let us see how it happens looking at the [examples](https://github.com/alexgorin/txcaching/tree/master/examples).
-For this simple examples the implementation of caching may be not optimal, but it may be suitable for complicated cases.
+For these simple examples the implementation of caching may be not optimal, but it may be suitable for more complicated cases.

-Both of the examples implement almost the same functionality - a simple server that allows to add users and their emails to data storage.
+Both examples implement almost the same functionality - a simple server that allows to add users and their emails to data storage.
 The operation of getting email by username represents the case of a long heavy operation (the 2 seconds delay was added manually), so we want to cache the results of requests.
 In the first [example](https://github.com/alexgorin/txcaching/blob/master/examples/cache_data_store_example.py) we use decorator `cache` to cache the storage itself:

 ```python
 class DB: